-- contact your supervisor - self-isolate for a minimum of 10 days so you do not potentially spread the disease to others.
-Sick employees can return to work when symptoms cease unless otherwise advised by the provincial health authorities.
+- contact your supervisor - self-isolate for a minimum of 14 days so you do not potentially spread the disease to others, or get tested for COVID-19.
+Sick employees who test negative, can return to work when symptoms cease for a minimum of 24 hours, unless otherwise advised by the provincial health authorities.

-Note: If you have tested positive for COVID-19, you will be required to self-isolate for a minimum of 14 days, track and report your symptoms, and be retested before being cleared to work.
+Note: If you have tested positive for COVID-19, you will be required to self-isolate for a minimum of 10 days and track and report your symptoms to Manitoba Public Health.